s-brez/trading-server/README.md

 Software works with 1 minute and above resolution strategies.
 Tick-resolution support planned later.
 With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it handles tick data but doesnt use it yet).

 ## Strategy modellling
-Strategy implementations are not included.
+Individual strategy implementations are not included.
 A simple moving average cross model is included as an example only.
 Custom strategy implementations, collaboration or any other enquiries please email me at sam@sdbgroup.io.

 ## Collaboration